-Universal Serial Bus (USB) Ports
+3.6.15 Universal Serial Bus (USB) Ports

 The motherboard has two USB connectors.
 USB devices provide a more convenient operating environment and improve data transferring capacity.
-True Plug & Play, this new bus technology will support over 127 different peripherals through a Hub.
+True Plug & Play.
+This new bus technology will support over 127 different peripherals through a Hub.

-Parallel Port (Printer)
+3.6.16 Parallel Port (Printer)

-The VP1541 includes a parallel port (EPP/ECP compatible).
+The motherboard includes a parallel port (EPP/ECP compatible).
 The parallel port is capable of being disabled or remapped to either the secondary LPT address or the primary LPT address through BIOS if another parallel port is installed.